Doctave/dossier/README.md

 At [Doctave](www.doctave.com), we often come across customers who want to include SDK documentation as part of their documentation.
 But different languages have very different ways of producing documentation.
 Integrating against Doxygen, JavaDoc, JsDoc, and the like is possible, but many such tools don't produce easily parseable output (e.g. Rustdoc).

-Our goal with Dossier is to have an open toolchain and standard that tools can integrate against not just for documentation, but all kinds of use cases from analysing source code to running automated checks.
+Our goal with Dossier is to have an open toolchain and standard that tools can integrate against not just for documentation, but all kinds of use cases.
 (Try piping the output of Dossier into [jq](https://jqlang.github.io/jq/)!)

 ### Is there prior art that has inspired Dossier?